-After seeing a seemingly endless number of therapists, I was convinced that I needed medications to feel good, to feel like a normal person again.
+After seeing a seemingly endless number of therapists and doctors, I was convinced that I needed medications to feel good — to feel like a normal person again.
 Merely talking to someone about how I felt and my problems just didn’t seem to be getting results, which led me to think, “people smoked to get high and drank to forget, so shouldn’t I have a drug to make me feel better?”

 The first psychiatrist I went to, within 30 minutes, had prescribed me two medications: sertraline (Zoloft) as an antidepressant and alprazolam (Xanax) as an anti-anxiety medication.
 A couple of weeks later, and I was on clonazepam (Klonopin) and bupropion (Wellbutrin SR), doubling the number of medications I took daily.

 After starting college, I didn’t have the ability to go to St. Louis every four weeks, so I went to a nurse practitioner that worked at the Student Health Center.
 She wanted me off of the benzodiazepine class of drugs and put me on propranolol, a beta-blocker to help with social anxiety.
 After winter break, I returned with complaints that none of the previous medications had worked.

 The small orange bottles iconic of prescription medications began to line up on my shelves.